useNature.com ... for your Health ...

 Art therapy uses the creation or viewing of art to help people discover and express their feelings.
 For some people, music or poetry may be more suitable than the visual arts.

-Unlike art for art's sake, which focuses on the finished piece, art therapy (which typically employs paint, clay, charcoal, pastels, or other art materials) focuses on the process of creation or expression itself.
+Unlike art for art's sake, which focuses on the finished piece, art therapy (which typically employs paint, clay, charcoal, pastels, or other art materials) focuses on the process of creation or expression ( self-expression) itself.

 Moreover, the activity is undertaken primarily for its healing benefits rather than for the creative end result; in fact, the piece of artwork may never be shown to anyone outside the therapy session.